agherard/oracle-hospitality-rna-bootcamp/create-arrivals-detailed-analysis.md

 ![alt text](images/edit-display-section.png "Edit Display Icon")

-6. f.
-Update the title to Arrivals Detailed, change the Prompt Display to “place Label Above Prompt” and change the buttons option to “Place buttons on side of prompt”  Select OK
+6. Update the title to Arrivals Detailed, change the Prompt Display to “place Label Above Prompt” and change the buttons option to “Place buttons on side of prompt”  Select OK

 ![alt text](images/edit-page-settings-arrivals-detailed.png "Edit Page Settings for Arrivals Detailed")